Axway/amplify-central/content/en/docs/connect_manage_environ/connect_swaggerhub/_index.md

 ### Step 3: Run the agents' configure procedure

 The Axway Central CLI will guide you through the configuration of the agents.
 See [Embedded SwaggerHub agents' setup](/docs/connect_manage_environ/connect_swaggerhub_repository/embedded-agent-setup/) for the prerequisite setup on SwaggerHub agent.
+For additional information, see [Add configuration to your Embedded agents with Axway Central CLI](/docs/integrate_with_central/cli_central/cli_embedded_agent_config/).

 Run the following command to start the configuration procedure: